Sep 03, 2019 · 3 min read

-If you’re sweaty — either because you work out, or you live in a part of the country that is about to get slammed by Hurricane Dorian — it might (indirectly) cause more acne on the forehead.
+If you’re sweaty — either because you work out, or you live in a part of the country that is regularly hot and humid — it might (indirectly) cause more acne on the forehead.
 The sweat itself doesn’t cause acne, but the moisture can help acne-causing microbes thrive.
 And if there’s also friction and occlusion caused by wearing headgear, like a hat or helmet, it can make acne even worse.

 Small bumps on the forehead can often be caused by pityrosporum, a type of fungus.
 Pityrosporum (aka malassezia) is a regular guest on our skin, but too much can be related to seborrheic dermatitis (i.e., dandruff).
 While one doesn’t cause the other, both acne and dandruff are made worse by this fungus.
 Fortunately, dandruff is easily treatable with zinc pyrithione — more on that later!

 If you’re suffering from pimples on your forehead, don’t panic — there are a few easy things you can try to improve the condition:

 Wash your hair with sulfate-free shampoo and conditioner.
 A zinc pyrithione soap or shampoo can help acne along the forehead/hairline, and an over-the-counter ketoconazole shampoo (1%) will help with a flaky, greasy scalp.